 If you look at a rough sketch of the Chinese Meridian System juxtaposed to the images of what we recognize as our nervous and circulatory system in modern science you would recognize that the energy flows for the most part look quite similar.

-With acupuncture the meridian system serves as the channel through which the practitioner affects change.
+With acupuncture the meridian system serves as the channel through which the practitioner affects change in the overall integral functioning of the body’s living systems.
 Scientists who have struggled with the notion of energetic meridians have explained the “energy” flowing through the meridians from a pure physiological process where the stimulation of circulation of blood, nutrients, vital substances, and vital air (qi) through the vascular system is better properly understood.

 Perhaps to understand Acupuncture and Ch’i from a Western perspective it also helps to go beyond biomedical science to include other scientific disciplines such as biophysics.
 For instance, science in the form of Quantum Physics has changed our perceptions of what we are made of.
 The concept of each of us existing simply as energy is not a new idea.
 Atoms which were once considered as the smallest particle that existed are in turn made up of subatomic particles, which have no solidity at all.
 Science tells us we are quite literally, packets or waves of information that vibrate. – We are nothing but energy and information.
 Acupuncture often is classified in the category of a new umbrella term “Energy Medicine” for therapies that heal energetically.
 Chinese and other Eastern medicine stems from a philosophical and scientific tradition understood thousands of years ago throughout Asia – that we are energy that communicates.